Samoan language: Stress

 Stress generally falls on the penultimate mora; that is, on the last syllable if that contains a long vowel or diphthong or on the second-last syllable otherwise.

 Verbs formed from nouns ending in a, and meaning to abound in, have properly two aʻs, as puaa (puaʻaa), pona, tagata, but are written with one.

 In speaking of a place at some distance, the accent is placed on the last syllable; as ʻO loʻo i Safotu, he is at Safotu.
 The same thing is done in referring to a family; as Sa Muliaga, the family of Muliaga, the term Sa referring to a wide extended family of clan with a common ancestor.
 So most words ending in ga, not a sign of a noun, as tigā, puapuaga, pologa, faʻataga and aga.
 So also all words ending in a diphthong, as mamau, mafai, avai.

 In speaking the voice is raised, and the emphasis falls on the last word in each sentence.

 When a word combines with an affix, stress is shifted forward.
-For example: alófa ("love"), alofága ("loving" or "showing love"), alofagía ("beloved").
+For example: alófa ('love'), alofága ('loving' or 'showing love'), alofagía ('beloved').

 Reduplicated words have two accents.
-For example: pálapála, mud; and ségiségi, twilight.
-Compound words may have even three or four, according to the number of words and affixes of which the compound word is composed; as tofátumoánaíná, to be engulfed.
+For example: pálapála, 'mud'; and ségiségi, 'twilight'.
+Compound words may have even three or four, according to the number of words and affixes of which the compound word is composed; as tofátumoánaíná, 'to be engulfed'.

 The articles le and se are unaccented.
-When used to form a pronoun or participle, le and se are contractions for le e, se e, and so are accented; as ʻO le ona le meae, the owner, literally the (person) whose (is) the thing, instead of O le e ona le meae.
-The sign of the nominative ʻoe, the prepositions o, a, i, e, and the euphonic particles i and te, are unaccented; as ʻO maua, ma te o atu ia te oee, we two will go to you.
+When used to form a pronoun or participle, le and se are contractions for le e, se e, and so are accented; as ʻO le ona le meae, 'the owner' (literally 'the one whose is the thing'), instead of O le e ona le meae.
+The sign of the nominative ʻoe, the prepositions o, a, i, e, and the euphonic particles i and te, are unaccented; as in ʻO maua, ma te o atu ia te oee ('we two will go to you').

 Ina, the sign of the imperative, is accented on the ultima; ína, the sign of the subjunctive, on the penultima.
 The preposition iá is accented on the ultima, the pronoun ia on the penultima.